 If you’d like to stay in the loop with all things marketing, be sure to sign up for our Revenue Weekly newsletter today!

-Before we can start to compare each of these ad platforms, let’s get into a little background of each.
+Before we can start to compare Google Ads vs. Facebook ads, let’s get into a little background of each.

-You’ll choose exactly how much you’re willing to spend per day, or for the lifetime of the ad, so you’ll never overspend.
+You’ll choose exactly how much to spend on Facebook ads per day, or for the lifetime of the ad, so you’ll never overspend.
 You can choose from a wide variety of ad formats.

 When you opt for a PPC campaign you won’t pay for advertising space — instead, you’ll only pay when someone clicks on your ad.

 Now that you have a little background on each ad type, let’s talk about some major differences between Facebook ads vs. Google Ads: